pySTEPS/pysteps.github.io/index.md

 The focus is on **probabilistic nowcasting of radar precipitation fields**, but pySTEPS is designed to allow a wider range of uses.

+## Download pysteps 0.2

+The most recent release of pysteps is available [here](https://github.com/pySTEPS/pysteps/releases).

+Change log for pysteps 0.2:

+-    Bug fixes.
+-    Performance and syntax improvements.
+-    Improve documentation to several modules and methods.
+-    Add the Variational Echo Tracking (VET) method from MAPLE to the motion module.
+-    Replace the config module with a JSON pystepsrc configuration file.
+-    More efficient computation of the FFT in the cascade decomposition and noise generation by using the real FFT instead of the complex FFT, i.e. rfft2/irfft2 instead of fft2/ifft2.
+-    More sensible naming of several main modules: optflow -> motion, advection -> extrapolation and postproc -> postprocessing.
+-    New utility methods to clip the domain by geographical coordinates.
+-    New data transformation methods: normal quantile, square-root and logarithmic transformations.
+-    New importer for MeteoSwiss' metranet data format.
+-    New "shift and scale" post-processing method.
+-    Implement the S-PROG method with probability matching.
+-    New intensity-scale verification method.
+-    New visualization methods: cartopy backend, exceedance probabilities and plotting motion fields on a map.
+-    Support for Swiss projection when using cartopy.
+-    New interface module for different FFT methods and allow the user to choose the method.
+-    Fix incorrect separation into components when using the bps method for adding perturbations to the advection field.
+-    Two different methods for adjusting the temporal autocorrelation coefficients in order to guarantee stationarity of the resulting AR(2) models.
+-    Modify the STEPS method to have the same number of positional arguments as the other methods in the nowcasts module and reorganize the keyword arguments.
+-    Move the deterministic S-PROG mask computation outside the stochastic part of the STEPS method to avoid repeated computations.

 ## pysteps@UrbanRain2018

 We are hosting a pysteps demo during the next [UrbanRain](http://www.urbanrain.ethz.ch/) conference in Pontresina (5-7 December 2018).